WangLabTHU/ImmuBPI/README.md

 The config file contains the settings of model type, dataset type, training strategy and hyperparameter.

-In this repo, we provide config files for our best binding, presentation, immunogenicity modles in `./configs`
+In this repo, we provide a example config file and config files for our best binding, presentation, immunogenicity models in `./configs`.
+For all the parameter setting, like training learning rate, parts to be masked and so on, please check the commonts in  `./configs/example_config.yaml`.

 ## ⭐️ Inference